AnaMaria779/Road_Accident_Dashboard_Excel/README.md

 ## How to Use
 1. Clone this repository to your local machine.
-2. Open the Excel file to view and interact with the dashboard.
+2. Open the link Excel file to view and interact with the dashboard.
 3. You can use the filters to customize the data analysis based on your preferences.

 ## Contributions